Curia Christi: Protection of Jews

 Attendees began arriving in Mainz on 9 March.
 According to a letter sent by Rabbi Moses ha-Cohen of Mainz to his brother-in-law, Eleazar of Worms, a mob gathered in the marketplace intending to invade the Jewish quarter on 26 March (Sabbath).
 It was dispersed by the imperial marshal Henry of Kalden.
 The rabbi then met with the emperor, who issued an edict threatening maiming or death for anyone who maimed or killed a Jew.
 After the diet, on 29 March, Frederick and Rabbi Moses rode together through the streets of Mainz to demonstrate that the Jews had imperial protection.
 Frederick's measures were successful.
 While the First and Second Crusades in Germany had been marred by violence against the Jews and the Third Crusade itself occasioned an outbreak of violence against the Jews in England, there was no such violence in Germany in 1188.

 Peace between emperor and archbishop

 At the diet, peace was made between Frederick and Philip by Cardinal Henry of Marcy.
 Philip had to swear three oaths: two for his absence at Worms and Strasbourg and one for his defiance of an imperial prohibition on taxing the Jews.
 He also had to pay a fine of 2,000 marks to Frederick personally and another 200 marks to the court.
 Symbolically, he was ordered to destroy one of Cologne's gates and to fill in its moat at four places.
-These symbolic orders were intended only to publicly demonstrated Philip's submission; they were rescinded by imperial prerogative the following day (28 March).
+These symbolic orders were intended only to demonstrate publicly Philip's submission; they were rescinded by imperial prerogative the following day (28 March).
 Less symbolically, the citizens of Cologne were ordered to destroy their newly built wall in four places.
 This order was not rescinded.